top of page

 A Feng Shui Master's Guide to a Perfect Chinese Wedding in Singapore

-As a Feng Shui master with years of experience guiding clients through life's significant events, I have had the honour of witnessing the harmonious union of tradition and modernity in Chinese weddings across Singapore.
-In this engaging article, we will delve into the intricate customs of a typical Chinese wedding in the Lion City, revealing the symbolism and cultural significance behind each process step.
+As a Feng Shui master with years of experience guiding clients through life's significant events, I have witnessed the harmonious union of tradition and modernity in Chinese weddings across Singapore.
+This engaging article will delve into the intricate customs of a typical Chinese wedding in the Lion City, revealing each process step's symbolism and cultural significance.
 With a touch of Feng Shui wisdom, I will help you understand and appreciate the beauty of these rituals and guide you to a perfect, auspicious wedding celebration.

 • An Auspicious Beginning: The Night Before the Wedding (隔夜)